- ECTS credits5

 Objectives and Content

-- know central gross anatomical and histological terminology (also in Latin)
+- Have knowledge about central macroanatomical and histological terminology (also the latin terminology)

-- descibe cellular and histological structure of tissues
+- Have knowledge about cellular and histological structures of tissue

-- know topographic anatomy of the body parts in the syllabus
+- Know about topographical anatomy of body parts in the syllabus

-- use the light microscope independently to investigate and identify cells and histological structures in tissue sections
+- Are able to use light microscopy independently to research and identify cells and histological structures in tissue sections

-- identify gross anatomical structures in anatomical models and in fixed human specimens
+- Are able to identify macroanatomical structures in anatomical models and in fixated, human organs

 Access to the Course

 Bachelor programme in human nutrition